Palmer Wind Farm – Community Benefits and Engagement

 Community benefits

-Within the last year we have undertaken engagement activities to better understand community priorities.
-These included a survey for all community members and two workshops with representatives from community and progress associations, Councilors and Members of Parliament.
+In 2024 and 2025 we have undertook engagement activities to better understand community priorities.
+These included two surveys for all community members and two workshops with representatives from community and progress associations, Councilors and Members of Parliament.

 Engagement identified the following priorities for how to spend the community benefit funding: